Implementing accessibility skills: Equations

 • On a Mac, you’ll need to use the Insert Equation function and then find the multiplication sign.

 For slightly more complex equations, you can use an image and then add alternative text.
-The more complex your equation, the more you’re going to want to outsource that description to a supported math language.
+The more complex your equation, the more you will want to outsource that description to a supported math language.

 Math languages such as MathML or LaTeX can be directly recognized by screen readers as equations.
 (Notice that the word is spelled “latex,” like the rubbery material, but it’s pronounced lah-TEK.)